The Institute of Sacred Music Core Curriculum

 - Church Music Skills (administration, working with instruments, handbells, praise band, etc.)

 Proseminar A 1-credit course is offered for Divinity and Music students alike, in which issues including the theology and practice of liturgy, music, and the arts, as well as program development and staff leadership, will be addressed.
 Participation in selected worship opportunities will be a key component in these discussions.

 Church Music Internships

 The Institute partners with a number of major churches and cathedrals around the country to offer internships in church music for music graduates of the ISM who have completed the Church Music Studies curriculum.
 Students may apply for these internships in their second year and spend one to two terms immediately following graduation from Yale learning firsthand the skills needed of professional church musicians.
 Working with their mentor on-site, they focus their attention on service playing, conducting, administration, planning, and staff relations.
 Interns report back to the Institute their weekly progress.
 Interested students should see the ISM director for details.

 The Institute of Sacred Music and the Divinity School

 Institute faculty members are responsible for the programs in Liturgical Studies and Religion and the Arts at the Divinity School.
-Outside of those specialized programs, ISM/Divinity students may also pursue the Comprehensive Master of Arts in Religion or the M.Div. (see the chapter Degrees).
+Outside of those specialized programs, ISM/Divinity students may also pursue the Comprehensive Master of Arts in Religion, the M.Div., or the S.T.M. (see the chapter Degrees).
 Students should also consult the bulletin of the Divinity School for degree requirements and other course information.

 This program in liturgical studies seeks to serve students who are preparing for doctoral work and those with ministerial vocations, lay or ordained, especially parish ministers and church musicians.